gettis-gh/gettis-gh/README.md

 - SQLite for simplicity and speed
 - Redis for real-time features and caching

-#### 🔹 Tools & Flow
+#### 🔹 Tools & Workflow
 - Git for version control
 - GitHub Pages for quick deployments
 - Puppeteer & Selenium for automation and testing

-> My stack is not just a set of tools — it's how I bring my ideas to life through simplicity, expression, and structure.
+> My stack isn’t just a set of tools — it’s how I bring my ideas to life through simplicity, expression, and good structure.

 ---